- > What Apple Watches does Apple sell?

 With a Series 4, switching to Series 7 seems more attractive: In addition to the larger and brighter display, the display on it is always visible, oxygen is measured in addition to ECG, and also during sleep.
 The battery is larger and charges faster, plus the memory is twice as large - 32GB.

-If it's an Apple Watch Series 3 you are upgrading from the recommendation is clear: Switch.
+If it's an Apple Watch Series 3 or earlier you are upgrading from the recommendation is clear: Switch.

 Should I buy the Apple Watch 6?

 Apple is no longer selling the Apple Watch Series 6.
 Now that Apple has discontinued the Series 6 you can expect other resellers to drop the price if they continue to sell it.